richardschoen/howtostuff/ibmi_multi-threaded_server_jobs.md

          ALWMLTTHD(*YES)
 ```

 - Add the prestart job entries for QP0ZSPWP and QP0ZSPWT thread jobs.
-I went with prestarting 100 thread jobs and allowing each one to be re-used 200 times.
+I went with prestarting 100 thread jobs and allowing each one to be re-used 1 time.
 ❗Apparently PASE threads never get re-used regardless of the MAXUSE setting, so just use MAXUSE(1).
 Mentioned by @kadler.
 ```
 ADDPJE SBSD(QUSRWRK)